 Anatomy of the heart

 The left side again contains an atrium and a ventricle.
-The left atrium recieves the oxygenated blood returning from the lungs and the ventricle then pumps this blood around the body.
+The left atrium receives the oxygenated blood returning from the lungs and the ventricle then pumps this blood around the body.

 The “dub” sound is caused by the closing of two other valves, known as the Semilunar or SL valves.
 These are located between each ventricle and the artery leaving the heart, and again prevent the blood flowing backwards.